 Ginger is called ginger root, but that’s not exactly correct.
 What’s really used to grow ginger is the rhizome of the plant, and from the rhizome, new leaves grow, and as the plant grows, so do new rhizomes.
 Most people assume you can grow ginger in water, and you can, but let’s break it down.

 Sprouting ginger doesn’t produce toxins the way sprouted potatoes do, but it also doesn’t offer the same nutritional value as fresh ginger.
 This is because bud growth causes the ginger to wilt and dry out.
 So although you can eat it, it’s not nutritionally beneficial to your diet.
 As it ages and shrivels, ginger also starts to have less flavor.
-For that reason, many people will get rid of or plant their ginger once it starts to sprout instead of opting to cook with it or eat it.
+For that reason, many people get rid of it or plant their ginger once it starts to sprout, instead of opting to cook with it or eat it.

 There are numerous benefits to growing ginger in a hydroponic system.
-Here are just a few:
+Here are just a few.

 Growing ginger hydroponically is not complicated.
 All it takes is patience, a few tools, and a lot of love.

 To begin, you don’t need to root the ginger in water quite yet.
 Don’t worry, the ginger will grow hydroponically for most of its life, but it’s important to root the rhizome in compost first and then move it to a hydroponic system.
 First, cut the rhizome into several pieces with a bud on each.
 It’s a good idea to plant several to ensure germination.
 Fill a pot with compost, and then take your rhizomes and plant them roughly 1 inch into the soil.
 Water the plant on a regular basis.
 How do you know if your rhizomes have germinated?
 They will produce stems and some leaves.